DefoNotMirino/DefoNotMirino.github.io/CTF-Writeups/Nibbles-HTB.md

 ![1break](https://i.imgur.com/17wiJUm.png)

 We're in!
-After a while of searching I decided to check for exploits.
-We just searched for nibble.
+After a while of searching the webinterface and not getting any further I decided to check for exploits.
+I looked up for any exploit with nibble in it and GOTCHA.

 `searchsploit nibble`

 ![1search](https://i.imgur.com/rFxtQsi.png)

+Of course, I used the metasploit exploit, so I called in the msf console.

 ## 3. Exploit

+The Metasploit Project is well known for its anti-forensic and evasion tools, some of which are built into the Metasploit Framework.
+Metasploit currently has over 1677 exploits, organized under the following platforms: AIX, android, bsd, bsdi, cisco, firefox, freebsd, hpux, irix, java, javascript, linux, mainframe, multi (applicable to multiple platforms), netbsd, netware, nodejs, openbsd, osx, php, python, R, ruby, solaris, unix, and windows.

 ![1splot](https://i.imgur.com/CISJNvpg.png)